 Planning a successful weekend trip can be exciting and stressful all at the same time.
 I know for us, we have so much we want to see, but so little time to do it.
 For example, in January we flew to Paris for the weekend (so Berty could shoot this elopement) and we meticulously planned and snuck in every drop of daylight possible doing and seeing things we loved.
 We are also heading out on a weekend road trip to Boise (a 9-hour drive from Seattle!) this weekend, and we have a long list of things to see and do.
 Berty and I have gone on plenty of weekend trips, but the successful ones happen when we use these steps below!
-We hope this can help you make the most of your precious time out of the office!
+We hope this can help you make the most of your precious time off of work!

 8 Steps for Planning a Weekend Trip